carolinasrc/carolinasrc/README.md

 ### Hi there 👋

-👩🏾‍💻 I'm always looking forward to learning and exploring new things.
+👩🏾‍💻 I'm always looking forward to learning new things.

 Pronouns:
 [she/her](http://pronoun.is/she)